Page content

 • I want to work with administrative data but feel like it is too complicated, can I get help?

 Yes, both Ulster University and Queens University Belfast employ teams of researcher with a wealth of experience in working with administrative data.
-These researchers can help you navigate the full process of working with administrative data, from application, designing of an analytic and statistical framework to writing the manuscripts for scientific journals.
+These researchers can help you navigate the full process of working with administrative data, including; project application, designing of an analytic and statistical framework, and even writing manuscripts for scientific journals.
 You only have to bring your ideas for the study.
 Also, the roadmaps provided on this webpage provide a comprehensive overview of the research process from start to finish.

 • I have an idea for research that might benefit from the use of administrative data, but I am not sure.
 Is there someone with who I talk about the feasibility of my research project ideas?